nebulaone-org/byerwall/README.md

 # How to install/use!
 ## Windows
 Windows installation is easy, grab the latest .zip file from the [releases](https://github.com/nebulaone-org/byerwall/releases/) page, unzip and run the executable file, this will open the GUI and you're set to go!
+### Server
+To run a server on Windows for the Reverse Proxy, it is impractical, however, you can install the full FRP stack [here](https://github.com/fatedier/frp/releases/download/v0.61.1/frp_0.61.1_windows_amd64.zip) and run the server.

 ## Linux
 Linux has two methods, the CLI method and the UI method.